MOEAFramework/MOEAFramework/docs/writingNativeProblem.md

 Java     | `javac`         | Java problem definition (see [Writing Java Problem](writingJavaProblem.md)) Python   |                  | Python program using Standard I/O
 External |                  | External C/C++ problem using Standard I/O (see [Writing External Problems](writingExternalProblem.md))

+## Cross-Platform Support

+Please note that the provided `Makefile` will only compile the native library for the host system.
+If you need to run the code on different operating systems or computer architectures, there are two options:

+1. Copy all of the source files onto the target system and use the `Makefile` to rebuild the library.
+2. Create a cross-platform JAR by bundling multiple versions of the library, each targeting a different system.
+See https://github.com/java-native-access/jna for more details on this process and the required file structure within the JAR.